muffins-on-dope/bakery/README.rst

 .. note::

-    bakery was only tested on postgresql and relies somehow on it's NULL != NULL handling.
+    bakery was only tested on postgresql and probably relies on it.

 .. code-block:: bash